Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Experimental Approach and Results

-What is not established yet is the mechanism that generates restorative thrust forces for the leader and follower to bring them back to the side-by-side equilibrium when one of them is perturbed downstream of the other.
-Figure \ref{fig:sidebysidewakes}B shows the vorticity field at a dimensionless time of $t^* = 0.5$ when the follower is located slightly downstream of the side-by-side equilibrium arrangement at $(X^*,\, Y^*) = (0.1,\, 0.6)$.
-The wakes of the leader and follower show the same vortex pairs as observed at the equilibrium arrangement with a slight asymmetry.
-Figure \ref{fig:sidebysidewakes}C presents the time-varying thrust of the leader and follower for an arrangement that is perturbed further downstream at $X^* = 0.4$ and $Y^* = 0.6$ where the difference in the leader and follower thrust is more pronounced.
-When the follower is perturbed downstream it produces more thrust than the leader around $t^* = 0.5$, which acts to increase the swimming speed of the follower and restore the two foils back to the stable equilibrium.
-Figure \ref{fig:sidebysidewakes}D shows a schematic that describes the flow mechanism behind these restorative forces.
-When the follower is perturbed downstream, the forming counterclockwise vortex of the leader is closer to the leading edge of the follower (as observed in \ref{fig:sidebysidewakes}B), which leads to an increase in the downwash acting on the follower.
-Since the foils are pitching away from each other, this downwash increases the effective angle of attack of the follower, thereby increasing its thrust production.
-In the same arrangement, the forming clockwise vortex from the follower is farther from the leading edge of the leader than at the equilibrium arrangement.
-This reduces the upwash acting on the leader, leaving a stronger downwash from its own forming vortex.
-This downwash acts to decrease the effective angle of attack of the leader thereby decreasing its thrust production.
-This trailing-edge vortex mechanism also applies in a similar way to the case where the follower is perturbed upstream of the equilibrium arrangement.
+What has not been established is the mechanism that generates \textit{restorative streamwise forces} for the leader and follower to bring them back into equilibrium when one is perturbed downstream of the other.
+For instance, when the follower is located slightly downstream of the side-by-side formation (Figure \ref{fig:sidebysidewakes}B) there are the same vortex pairs as observed at the equilibrium formation only with a slight asymmetry, which brings the forming counterclockwise vortex of the leader closer to the leading edge of the follower (Figure \ref{fig:sidebysidewakes}C).
+This leads to an increase in the effective angle of attack and thrust of the follower.
+Concurrently, the forming clockwise vortex of the follower is farther from the leading edge of the leader than at the equilibrium formation.
+This decreases the effective angle of attack and thrust of the leader.
+Taken together, the increased thrust of the follower and decreased thrust of the leader act to restore them back to their equilibrium formation.